-Outfit: Leggings or Nike basketball shorts.
+Outfit: Black leggings or Nike basketball shorts.
 Lululemon tank or muscle tee.
 Ankle socks.
 Black cross-training Nikes.
 For guys, it’s Nike basketball shorts, muscle tee, socks that hit the calves, and dark kicks.
 Outfit Vibe: They’re on the prowl for love.
 Everyone has that one friend that’s constantly on the search for love.
 Whether they’re at the grocery store or gym, they make sure to put their best face forward because, hey, you never know when you’re going to meet your soul mate.
 These type of people who are always looking for their next relationship—at the gym, no less—are an interesting breed.
 Just throwing something on for a quick workout is never a viable option.
 The outfits of choice need to have just the right amount of “oomph” to leave a lasting impression.
 Plus, their form is always on point.
 They make sure to avoid looking like a fool at all costs.
 There are multiple personalities that an attractive, put together person may have.
 Unfortunately, there’s the likely chance that they’re over-eager.

 8. The Overworked